polyphene/holium-rs-sdk/README.md

 ### Holium Rust SDK

-Located in `./src`, the Holium Rust SDK is the crate that exposes the procdural macro to the rust code.
+Located in `./crates/sdk`, the Holium Rust SDK is the crate that exposes the procedural macro to the rust code.
 It is also in charge of exposing internal dependencies to ensure that the generated code works.

 ### Macro